haneefshaikh/kafka-connect-eks-poc/README.md

 >  db.auth("admin","password")
 1

-5.2. initate the mongodb primary mode
+5.2. initate the mongodb primary mode and check the config

 > rs.initiate()
 {